mhusm/xd-webcam/readme.md

 When the phone is flipped to landscape, it can be used to go back and forward in time and to control the camera position.

 ![The phone UI in landscape mode](public/screenshots/controller_horizontal.png)

+This is a quick and dirty prototype, so not all corner cases have been covered.
+It was only tested in Chrome and with a Nexus 5x.